Duinoord under the Cork

 Knob

 November 2023 - We have set up a dashboard in which the measurement data is visualized.
-For the technicians among us, here is an explanation of how we went about this: To record the measurement data, a mini computer (Raspberry Pi) was used that receives the measurements from the 4 RuuvTag sensors via Bluetooth.
-For good reception, the minicomputer is placed as close as possible to the ceiling and connected to the network via a Devolo LAN connector that is connected to an unused light point.
+For the techies among us, here is an explanation of how we did this: In order to record the measurement data, a mini-computer (Raspberry Pi) was used that receives the measurements from the 4 RuuvTag sensors via Bluetooth.
+To ensure good reception, the mini-computer is placed as close to the ceiling as possible and connected to the network via a Devolo LAN connector that is connected to an unused light point.
 In terms of software, we use a data collector (RuuviCollector 3.8k) with a database (InfluxDB 686), where the data is visualized in a Grafana dashboard (427)

-Presentation Duinoord under the stool and Jelle at The Hague FM, fragment November 2, 2023
+Presentation Duinoord under the stool and Jelle at Den Haag FM, fragment November 2, 2023